-This page will give you information about a septoplasty and a submucous resection.
+This page will give you information about the surgical procedure septoplasty.
 If you have any questions, you should ask your GP or other relevant health professional.

 What is a deviated nasal septum?